Sustainable Ireland National Conference: Small-scale Food producers and the SDGs.

 Fergal Anderson, Talamh Beo, Leaf & Root Farm

-2pm Session 3 – Building Communities for Change
+2pm Session 3 – Building Communities of Change

 2.40pm Discussion and Action Planning